SamyBarras/StopmotionToolkit/_install/README_RPI_INSTALL.md

 ## Modify RPi config

 ### Silent boot
-This should modify the RPI splash screen to Mamatus logo :
+This should modify the RPI splash screen to Mamatus logo and add logo to desktop :
 ``` bash
 cd /stopmotiontool/_install/
 bash rpi_config.sh